Installment Agreement

 It’s very similar to the offer in compromise, but what’s different is that the IRS won’t take into account your assets.

-This is a great plan for someone with a lower monthly income but they have assets like a home or a retirement account.
-The IRS will only look at your monthly income and the expiration of the tax debt so they’ll allow you to make a payment on a monthly basis until the tax debt expires for under the full amount.
+This is a great plan for someone with a lower monthly income, but they have assets like a home or a retirement account.
+The IRS will only look at your monthly income and the expiration of the tax debt, so they’ll allow you to make a payment on a monthly basis until the tax debt expires for under the full amount.

 How does an installment agreement work?